 Paul advises on academic development internationally, particularly in relation to education that delivers social mobility and specialises in the future of work in his own research.
 He brings to the panel a clear focus on emerging markets for knowledge, skills and people, and the tools needed to meet those challenges.

-David is Chief of External Engagement at New Model Institute for Technology and Engineering (NMITE), a new engineering higher education provider in Hereford that will offer a range of learning opportunities, including MEng, degree apprenticeships, CPD and lifelong learning.
-He leads on engagement with businesses, industry, education providers and other partnerships, as well as community and civic engagement and impact.
-He is also NMITE’s equality and diversity champion.
+David is a freelance consultant in higher education, regional regeneration, skills and employability, and improving social mobility.
+He was previously Chief of External Engagement at New Model Institute for Technology and Engineering (NMITE), where he led on engagement with businesses, industry, education providers and other partnerships, as well as community and civic engagement and impact.
+He was also NMITE’s equality and diversity champion.

-Prior to joining NMITE, David’s career predominately focused on the management of research at traditional universities and research organisations.
-He has wide-ranging interests, including disruption through learning, improved employability and readiness in graduates, skills, and responding to technology-driven changes in the world of work.
+Prior to joining NMITE, David’s career predominately focused on the management of research and innovation in globally leading universities, government and research organisations.
+He has wide-ranging interests, including disruption through learning, improved employability and work readiness in graduates, skills, and responding to technology-driven and other changes in the world of work.
+David is currently an independent governor of Hereford Sixth Form College.

 Engineering and manufacturing